mike632t/x11-calc/MANUAL.md

 If  the program was compiled with GTK support then a user can load or  save programs by right clicking anywhere in the application window. open  a dialog box.
-This will prompt for the name of an existing data file in `run` mode and allow the current simulator state to be saved in `prgm` mode.
+This will prompt for the name of an existing data file in `run` mode and allow the current emulator state to be saved in `prgm` mode.

-Resetting the simulator using `Ctrl-C` will restore it to it's initial state.
+Resetting the emulator using `Ctrl-C` will restore it to it's initial state.

 #### Exiting

-For  models with a 'sliding' On/Off switch clicking on the switch will turn the simulator on or off, but if when switching off you hold down the switch down for two seconds the program will exit.
+For  models with a 'sliding' On/Off switch clicking on the switch will turn the emulator on or off, but if when switching off you hold down the  switch down for two seconds the program will exit.

 #### Keyboard Shortcuts